Suicide and suicidal thoughts

 Lifestyle and home remedies

 There's no substitute for professional help when it comes to treating suicidal thinking and preventing suicide.
-However, there are a few things that may reduce suicide risk.
-One is having a strong support network — such as family, friends or members of your church.
-Religious practice has also been shown to help reduce the risk of suicide.
+However, there are a few things that may reduce suicide risk:

 Coping and support

 Don't try to manage suicidal thoughts or behavior entirely on your own.
 You need professional help and support to overcome the problems linked to suicidal thinking.
-However, be an active participant in your care.
-Along with getting the professional help you need, follow these self-care steps:
+In addition:

 © 1998-2014 Mayo Foundation for Medical Education and Research (MFMER).
 All rights reserved.
 A single copy of these materials may be reprinted for noncommercial personal use only.
 "Mayo," "Mayo Clinic," "MayoClinic.com," "Mayo Clinic Health Information," "Reliable information for a healthier life" and the triple-shield Mayo logo are trademarks of Mayo Foundation for Medical Education and Research.